10-3-pursuit/lab-request-response-cycle-api-postman/README.md

 - What did you like about the documentation?
 Cite specific examples.

-> The documentation was clear, concise, and had all of the data that I needed to use it correctly
+> The documentation was clear, concise, and had all of the data that I needed to use it correctly.
+For example, it didn't just give me the instructions in plain english, it also gave me code snippets of what to expect per instruction.
+Not to mention all of the instructions were organized and seperated by h2 text.

 - What did you find challenging about the documentation?
 Cite specific examples.

-> I found the documentation ...
+> I found the documentation not challenging at all.
+In fact it was a breath of fresh air since the other 3 APIs I tried either had irrelivant documentaion or none at all.
+I think I was just unlucky.

 - Did the quality of the documentation impact your decision to use it?

-> Yes/No because...
+> Yes because I was expecting to read the documentation and still not know how to use it, but I had a good grasp of what to do after reading.

 - Did you switch which API you chose initially because of its documentation, or did you stick with the one you selected and work your way through it?

-> Yes/No I ended up ...
+> Yes I ended up switching which API I chose initially because I just couldn't find the URL endpoint.
+I initially chose lordicon.com to use as an API because I thought I could use it to generate random icons on request, but there was no endpoint provided, so I figured it wasn't meant for me.

 ### Definitions